Quickback Docs

 2. Firewall — Set up data isolation

-3. Access — Configure CRUD permissions
+3. Access — Configure read and write permissions

 4. Guards — Control field modifications